gyng/ditherer/README.md

     yarn c                          # runs lint and tests

 ### Deploy

+There is a [GitHub action for CD included](.github/workflows/deploy.yml) (set `ACCESS_TOKEN` to a [personal access token with read/write permissions](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) in `Settings > Secrets`).
+Alternatively, you can manually deploy from your local machine.

     yarn deploy:github              # deploys a production build to GitHub pages yarn run:docker                 # runs nginx at port 8080, see nginx.conf